-TerrAscend Corp. ("TerrAscend" or the "Company") was incorporated under the Ontario Business Corporations Act. on March 7, 2017 and has three wholly-owned subsidiaries: Solace Health Inc. ("Solace"), Solace Health Network Inc. (formerly "Terra Health Network Inc.", "SHN") and 2627685 Ontario Inc. The Company also has a 50% interest in Solace RX Inc. ("SolaceRx") and 60% interest in Ascendant Laboratories Inc. ("Ascendant Lab").
-Solace RX and Ascendant Lab have not commenced business activities as the facilities for both entities are under construction.
+TerrAscend Corp. ("TerrAscend" or the "Company") was incorporated under the Ontario Business Corporations Act. on March 7, 2017 and has four wholly-owned subsidiaries: TerrAscend Canada Inc. (formerly "Solace Health Inc.", "TerrAscend Canada"), Solace Health Network Inc. (formerly "Terra Health Network Inc.", "SHN"), 2627685 Ontario Inc and Well & Good Inc. The Company also has a 50% interest in Solace RX Inc. ("SolaceRx"), 60% interest in Ascendant Laboratories Inc. ("Ascendant Lab") and 75% interest in Neta NJ LLC ("NNJ").
+SolaceRx and Ascendant Lab have not commenced business activities.
+2627685 Ontario Inc. and Well & Good are holding companies with no operating activities.
+Until such time as the Reorganization is completed (Note 20), neither Well & Good nor NNJ shall engage in the business of, or derive any revenue from, the cultivation, distribution or possession of cannabis in the United States.